Search - Clinical Connections Articles

 Article

-Clinical Microbiology In an Era of Antimicrobial Resistance
+Clinical Microbiology in an Era of Antimicrobial Resistance

 Sian Frosini, Lecturer in Veterinary Clinical Microbiology Antimicrobial resistance (AMR) is an established, and growing, concern for One Health.
 In companion animals, the emergence of multidrug-resistant (MDR) bacteria challenges successful ÐÂÔÂÖ±²¥¦ -